 Regarding Fiori, this would be true if Fiori were implemented, but Fiori has a lot of overhead in setting up, and most companies are using a far cut down number of apps, as some apps do not work.

 However, these new capabilities are generally not core features but ancillary: useful but not essential, at least in most cases.
 We therefore return to the point made earlier: that you need a compelling business case before you consider the costs and trauma of migrating to S/4 HANA.

-This is accurately as I just pointed out.
-One can debate the potential benefits of changes, and SAP and Deloitte and Accenture et al. will be pushing hard on a one-sided view of the benefits.
+This is accurate, as I just pointed out.
+One can debate the potential benefits of changes, and SAP and Deloitte, and Accenture et al. will be pushing hard on a one-sided view of the benefits.
 But there is simply no debating that the costs of obtaining these benefits (even if they do exist) are very large.

 What Areas of Emphasize Over Others

 Moreover, in our view, any such decision will typically be in competition with competing demands such as transitioning to a data-driven enterprise, meeting new compliance requirements such as general data protection regulation (GDPR) or implementing Internet of Things (IoT)-based technologies.
 We would argue that these are more likely to be priorities than upgrading your ledger systems.
 60% of DSAG (German speaking user group) users see adopting to the digital economy as the first priority.

 Bravo.
 Spot on.
 SAP is trying to emphasize ERP, but the fact is that ERP systems never provided the ROI that Gartner or SAP said that they did, which is covered in the book The Real Story Behind ERP: Separating Fact from Fiction.

 The data is in, and the right answer is to reduce one’s investment in ERP (which should have been reduced by now given the decades of investment companies have already put into ERP) and move those funds into investments outside of ERP.

 SAP & IoT